 His interests are wide-ranging.
 In 2008, he published The Avant-garde Icon: Russian Avant-garde Art and the Icon Painting Tradition (Lund Humphries) and he is currently completing a book on the way in which notions of personal identity have been accommodated in the cultural conventions of Europe over the last 1000 years.

-Ben Street is a freelance art historian, NADFAS-accredited lecturer, essayist and educator, writer and curator.
+Ben Street is a freelance art historian, Art Society accredited lecturer, essayist and educator, writer and curator.
 He has lectured at the Museum of Modern Art and the Guggenheim Museum in New York and in the National Gallery, the National Portrait Gallery, Tate Britain, Tate Modern, the Dulwich Picture Gallery and other museums in London.
 He runs regular programmes in contemporary art for London’s Saatchi Gallery.

 Ben writes for Art Review Magazine, Saatchi Online, art21 and other independent magazines.
 He is the co-Director of London's annual October ‘Sluice art Fair’, a platform for emerging galleries, and non-profit and artist run performance art projects from the UK and abroad.
 He graduated from the University of Edinburgh with an MA in History of Art and English Literature in 2001.

-Gavin Webb is a London Blue Badge Tour Guide who has earned a Tripadvisor Certificate of Excellence several years including 2016.
+Gavin Webb is a London Blue Badge Tour Guide who has earned been awarded a TripAdvisor Certificate of Excellence based on more than five years of 5 star client reviews.
+He was named Luxury Travel Guide's London Tour Guide of the Year in 2018 and 2019.

 He loves to share his knowledge and enthusiasm for our amazing city with its 2000 years of history and its exciting, vibrant, contemporary scene.
 He can tell you about his favourite restaurants, exhibitions and theatre productions.